 Free Pour Count Your Blessings

 Free pouring is a gift!
 It’s one of the most enjoyable bartending basics, not unlike this lists of the most popular cocktail recipes or classic cocktails every bartender should know.
 First, it’s fun.
 Second, it looks really cool.
 And third, with the right pour spout and a solid 4-count cadence, you’ll be rid of jiggers forever.
-Master it and your variance won’t take a hit free pouring while your speed increases.
+Master it and your variance won’t take a hit free pouring while your speed (and dare we say, your flair?) increases.
 Which means more upselling drinks, and more tips.